BadIdeaFactory/corporate/documents/operating.md

 ### Lawsuits Between BIFFUD Associates
 All BIFFUD associates involved in a lawsuit must play a group game of Mario Party 3 before any arbitration happens.
-BIFFUD will loan any necessary hardware needed to make this possible.
+BIFFUD must loan any necessary hardware needed to make this possible.
 Efforts must be made to obtain a Nintendo 64, however if obtaining such hardware would cause unreasonable burden, emulation is acceptable so long as a legal license